Whitechapel (band)

 Whitechapel is an American deathcore band from Knoxville, Tennessee.
-The band is named after the Whitechapel district in East London, England, where Jack the Ripper committed a series of murders.
-The group comprises vocalist Phil Bozeman, guitarists Ben Savage, Alex Wade, and Zach Householder and bassist Gabe Crisp.
-Founded in 2006 by Bozeman and Savage, the band has released eight studio albums and fourteen music videos, and are currently signed to Metal Blade Records.
+The band is named after the Whitechapel district in east London, England, where Jack the Ripper committed a series of murders.
+The group comprises vocalist Phil Bozeman, guitarists Ben Savage, Alex Wade, and Zach Householder, bassist Gabe Crisp and drummer Brandon Zackey.
+Their core lineup, with the exception of the drummer, has remained consistent since Householder replaced original guitarist Brandon Cagle in 2007.
+Founded in 2006 by Bozeman and Savage, the band has released nine studio albums and twenty-two music videos, and is currently signed to Metal Blade Records.
 Whitechapel's 2010 album A New Era of Corruption, sold around 10,600 copies in the United States in its first week of release and debuted at position No. 43 on the Billboard 200 chart.
 The band's self-titled fourth album was released in 2012 and debuted at No. 47 on the Billboard 200, selling roughly 9,200 copies in its first week.
 In 2014 the band released their fifth full-length album, Our Endless War to generally positive reviews.
 The album sold roughly 16,000 copies in its first week and debuted at No. 10 on the Billboard 200.
 They released their sixth full-length album Mark of the Blade in 2016 to greater critical acclaim, selling roughly 8,000 copies in the first week of its release.
 In 2019, Whitechapel released their seventh album, The Valley, which debuted at No. 143 on the Billboard 200 also to critical acclaim.
-Their newest album, Kin, was released on October 29, 2021.
+Their newest album, Hymns in Dissonance, was released on March 7, 2025.

 History

 Formation and The Somatic Defilement (2006–2007)

 Whitechapel was founded in February 2006 by Knoxville residents Phil Bozeman, Brandon Cagle, and Ben Savage.
 They were soon joined by Alex Wade (formerly of Redwinterdying) as a guitarist, along with bassist, Gabe Crisp, and drummer, Derek Martin.
 The group recorded their first demos in March of that year.
 They named themselves after the Whitechapel district of London, where Jack the Ripper committed his murders.
-In 2007, the band signed to Siege of Amida Records in the United Kingdom, and Candlelight Records in North America, and later acquired new drummer Kevin Lane and released their debut full-length album The Somatic Defilement in June of that year.
-Cagle had to leave the band after a motorcycle accident left him unable to play guitar; Zach Householder was brought in as replacement.
+In 2007, the band signed to Siege of Amida Records in the United Kingdom, and Candlelight Records in North America.
+They were joined by new drummer Kevin Lane and released their debut full-length album The Somatic Defilement in June of the same year.
+Cagle had to leave the band after an unfortunate motorcycle accident left him unable to play guitar; Zach Householder was then brought in as replacement.